Laf111/WiiUFtpServer/README.md

 - Build WUT, create $DEVKITPRO_PATH/wut folder and put lib and include folders in

-- Build libIOSUHAX, create $DEVKITPRO_PATH/libiosuhax folder and put lib and include folders in
+- Build libIOSUHAX, create $DEVKITPRO_PATH/iosuhax folder and put lib and include folders in

+- Build libFat, create $DEVKITPRO_PATH/fat folder and put lib and include folders in

 - cd to WiiUFtpServer folder